-Unit 1 Principles of Computer Science 1 hr 40 mins Written Exam Unit 2 Application of Computational Thinking 2 hours Written Exam Unit 3 Computer Science Project (Python Programming) 2 hours Non-Examination Assessment
+Unit 1 Principles of Computer Science 1 hr 30 mins; Written Exam.
+Unit 2 Application of Computational Thinking 2 hours; Onscreen Exam.

-All units for the course are compulsory
+All units are compulsory

-- A-Level Computer Science; - Level 3 vocational qualifications (such as BTEC National in Information Technology) at SFH6; - Apprenticeships and Employment in the Computing industry (see Careers information below);
+- A-Level Computer Science. - Level 3 vocational qualifications (such as BTEC National in Computing) at SFH6. - Apprenticeships and Employment in the Computing industry (see Careers information below).

-A GCSE in Computer Science can help prepare you for a wide range of careers, such as: Database Administrator, Computer Game Developer, Information Systems Manager, IT Consultant, Multimedia Programmer, Network Engineer, Systems Analyst, Systems Developer, IT trainer, Software Developer, Forensic Computer Analysist,
+A GCSE in Computer Science can help prepare you for a wide range of careers, such as: Database Administrator, Computer Game Developer, Information Systems Manager, IT Consultant, Multimedia Programmer, Network Engineer, Systems Analyst, Systems Developer, IT trainer, and Software Developer.